Skip to content Skip to footer

 How do these 9 publishers block content to encourage conversion to subscription?

-One thing that was surprising here was the lack of attractive value proposition on the paywall amongst these titles.
+One thing that was surprising here was the lack of attractive on the paywall amongst these titles.
 The text at the top of the paywall plays an important role in telling a reader why they should subscribe: What will you help them achieve?
 What pain points will you solve?
 Some best-in-class examples can be found in our benchmarking article.

 The value propositions used elsewhere on the site, however, are very strong.
 This just needs to be replicated on the paywall.
 For instance, El Confidencial's homepage promotion for Christmas: “The Christmas gift that you can open every day of the year.”